SashankMeka1/Lung-Disease-Classifiers/README.md

 Architecture of pneumonia model: VGG-16(VGG-16 architecture pretrained on ImageNet with modified top) see VGG-16 architecture at bottom above ResNet50.

-Architecture of COVID-19 Model(Ensemble of VGG-16 and ResNet50 models pretrained on ImageNet below) R:
+Architecture of COVID-19 Model(Ensemble of VGG-16 and ResNet50 models pretrained on ImageNet below) picture to be updated:

 ![Screenshot (172)](https://user-images.githubusercontent.com/63683831/107109321-5626da00-67f4-11eb-937b-61aaac181f73.png)